JaredJoss/mase/labs/lab_1.md

 **Figure 6** - Validation accuracy with different learning rates

 ## Relationship Between Learning Rate and Batch size
-Smaller batch sizes often require a smaller learning rate because the model's parameters are updated more frequently, and large learning rate steps may lead to instability.
+Smaller batch sizes often require a smaller learning rate because the model's parameters are updated more frequently due to the fact that more steps are required to complete each epoch, and large learning rate steps may lead to instability.

 Larger batch sizes may tolerate higher learning rates because the updates are less frequent, and more training examples are considered in each iteration.

 # Question 4
-The network which has about 10X more parametrs than the Tiny network (1400 parameters) can be seen below.
+The network ([JSC_Medium](../machop/chop/models/physical/jet_substructure/__init__.py)), which has about 10X more parameters than the Tiny network (1400 parameters), can be seen below.

 ```
 class JSC_Medium(nn.Module):